cucumber/docs/content/implementations/ruby/sinatra.md

 ## Cucumber-Sinatra Generator

-The [Cucumber-Sinatra](https://github.com/bernd/cucumber-sinatra) gem will generate a `features` directory structure and `features/support/env.rb` in your Sinatra project pre-configured for testing with Cucumber, [RSpec](https://github.com/dchelimsky/rspec), and [Capybara](https://github.com/jnicklas/capybara).
+The [Cucumber-Sinatra](https://github.com/bernd/cucumber-sinatra) gem will generate a `features/` directory structure and `features/support/env.rb` in your Sinatra project pre-configured for testing with Cucumber, [RSpec](https://github.com/dchelimsky/rspec), and [Capybara](https://github.com/jnicklas/capybara).

 This gem is inspired by the [Cucumber-Rails](https://github.com/cucumber/cucumber-rails) generator.